 - And more…

-There are a lot of things that I like about Hotspot Shield, but it’s missing some key security features that I expect from a top VPN — for example, IPv6 and WebRTC leak protection only work on Windows, and the kill switch only comes with Android and Windows.
-Also, Hotspot Shield doesn’t have WireGuard, it’s not reliable for bypassing internet firewalls in restrictive countries like China, and oddly, its quick-connect feature only connects you to US servers (leaving non-US users having to manually connect to a local server).
+I like Hotspot Shield, but it has a few issues — for example, IPv6 and WebRTC leak protection only work on Windows, it’s not reliable for bypassing internet firewalls in restrictive countries like China, and oddly, its quick-connect feature only connects you to US servers (leaving non-US users having to manually connect to a local server).
 Plus, its 1-year deal is on the pricey side.

-Hotspot Shield allows up to 5 parallel connections, it has a free plan, offers 1-month, 1-year, and 3-year premium plans, and backs all of the premium plans with a lengthy 45-day money-back guarantee.
+Hotspot Shield has a free plan and 1-month, 1-year, and 3-year paid plans, and backs all of the premium plans with a lengthy 45-day money-back guarantee.

 |💸 Starting Price||$2.99 / month|